rormoura/automations/README.md

 # automations

-#### This repo is dedicated to contain some python automations created by me and my friend @matheusximenes.
+#### This repo is dedicated to contain some python automations created by me and my friend @MatheusXimenesFerreira.